Image-X-Institute/contour-alignment-tool/README.md

 5. Click Proceed, once all data has been selected.
 The execution time can vary depending on the file type, number of projections, and whether it is executed on a GPU.
 6. Once the data is processed, labelling of the data can be performed.
 	![image](https://github.com/Image-X-Institute/contour-alignment-tool/assets/63682590/c008bb15-f33d-45a2-8128-b81f123d3a53)
+7. The label is forward projected from planning CT and structure set, of which the correctness depends on the geometry file specified.
+To validate the projection, please use DRR viewer from Display option, making sure the DRR is projected correctly.
 <br/>

 ### Contour Alignment